-The curriculum may be completed in two, to three years.
-Each curriculum plan is individualize for each student and done so with the OTA academic advisor.
-All students must complete the curriculum within a four year period from the date of their matriculation.
+The curriculum may be completed in two to three years.
+A curriculum plan is individualize for each student and done so with the OTA Program Director.
+All students must complete the curriculum within a three year period from the date of their matriculation.